Inbound AI For Urgent Care Calls

 Urgent care calls can be clinical

 The AI should not diagnose.
-It should use approved routing language, identify emergency-level symptoms, answer nonclinical questions, and hand off anything requiring clinical judgment.
+It should use approved handoff language, identify emergency-level symptoms, answer nonclinical questions, and hand off anything requiring clinical judgment.

 Wait times change constantly

 Correct.
-The system should use the clinic's approved answer, route live wait-time exceptions, and avoid promising timing that staff cannot control.
+The system should use the clinic's approved answer, send live wait-time exceptions to staff, and avoid promising timing that staff cannot control.

 Insurance and billing are complicated

-The AI should answer only approved plan, payment, and self-pay basics, collect the right details, and route eligibility, benefit, claim, and dispute questions.
+The AI should answer only approved plan, payment, and self-pay basics, collect the right details, and send eligibility, benefit, claim, and dispute questions to staff.

 Can AI answer urgent care patient calls safely?

-Yes, when it stays inside approved nonclinical answers, identifies emergency-level language, and routes clinical judgment calls instead of diagnosing or giving medical advice.
+Yes, when it stays inside approved nonclinical answers, identifies emergency-level language, and sends clinical judgment calls to staff instead of diagnosing or giving medical advice.

 Can it book same-day urgent care visits?